 Thursday June 14 – 1:30 – 2:30 p.m.

 Why is it that people remember the stories long after they have forgotten the point?
 What is it about stories that make them so powerful and memorable?
 Jim Somerville will consider these and other questions in a breakout that will also include a number of practical tips for effective storytelling.

 Facilitator: Jim Somerville, Senior Pastor, First Baptist Church, Richmond, Va.

 This workshop, for anyone doing pastoral care, will provide a framework for assessing the personal theology, and the underlying, sometimes unconscious, operational faith of the care recipient as well as the congruence of practical and professed beliefs with a goal of ethically integrating this assessment into the plan of care.

-Facilitator: Chris O'Rear, CBF-endorsed Chaplain, Counseling Center at Belle Meade UMC
+Facilitator: Chris O'Rear, CBF-endorsed Pastoral Counselor, Counseling Center at Belle Meade UMC

 Spiritual Care Skills Training for Lay Persons

 Congregations are swamped with the emotional, relational, physical and spiritual needs of members.
 Lay pastoral care can help address these needs if lay persons are adequately trained.
 In the tradition of Dr. Wayne Oates, author and professor, the Oates Institute provides online training in spiritual/pastoral care skills.
 This workshop will describe how this program can equip lay persons to better provide care to those who are experiencing loss, hospitalization, nursing home residence, and more.
 The Faith Partner initiative at University Baptist Church in Houston will be used as an example.